psam3210/.github/final.md

 ### Final presentation

 Presenting your work is part of any design process.
-Put together a 10 minute presentation (you can use a deck if you want) which begins with the background of your project, includes your design sketches and user research, and finishes in a walk through of your live site.
+We’ll have roughly 12 minutes per project including feedback.
+Put together a 6–8 minute presentation (you can use a deck if you want, but the main thing I care about is that you tell a cohesive story) which begins with the background of your project, includes your design sketches and user research, and finishes in a walk through of your live site.

+A good rule of thumb to follow is that a stranger who has never seen your project before should come away from your presentation being able to ask questions as if they had worked with you on the project.
+I would highly suggest practicing your presentation once or twice with a classmate or friend.

 **In class, December 9**